AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer-decisioning/tabs/api-reference.md

 ```

 * _decisionScopes_ is a list of decision scopes for which propositions are requested.
-* _timeoutMillis_ is a duration in milliseconds specifying the maximum time to wait for the event to complete.
+* _timeoutMillis_ is a duration in milliseconds specifying the maximum time `getProposition` will wait for completion before returning [AdobeError](../../home/base/mobile-core/api-reference.md#adobeerror).
 * _callback_ `call` method is invoked with propositions map of type `Map<DecisionScope, OptimizeProposition>`.
 If the callback is an instance of [AdobeCallbackWithError](../../home/base/mobile-core/api-reference.md#adobecallbackwitherror), and if the operation times out or an error occurs in retrieving propositions, the `fail` method is invoked with the appropriate [AdobeError](../../home/base/mobile-core/api-reference.md#adobeerror).

 #### Example